Game Boy Advance Assembly Guide | Boxy Pixel

 Carefully continue to flip the PCB over.
 Connect the flex cable.
 Guide the two black wires such that they are out of the way.

-Ensure the orange flex cable is fully seated as shown at left.
+Ensure the orange flex cable is fully seated as shown on the left.
 Lock the flex cable by pushing down on the two brown tabs.

 Fasten PCB